aleos/aleos.github.io/_posts/2022-09-08-github-actions-ios.md

 Build version 14A309
 ```

 Check that it's the needed version.
-If there are a few Xcode versions installed on the machine, current Xcode version can be changed by `xcode-select`:
+If there are a few Xcode versions installed on the machine, current Xcode version can be changed by [`xcode-select`][man-xcode-select]:

 ```zsh
 sudo xcode-select -s /Applications/Xcode.app/Contents/Developer